Trigger Warning: This article contains themes of sexual assault and graphic imagery

 She picks up the pace.
 She can’t wait to be in the open and take a breath of fresh air, but the fire between her legs increases with every step, forcing her to slow down again.
 At last, she sees the exit.
 She looks around and realises she is at the back of the building.
 She wonders whether she should go back inside.
 No, the sheer thought of going back in there makes her queasy.

 She asks a nurse who is smoking a cigarette in the courtyard how she can reach the reception to pay for her scan.
 “Go straight ahead,” he says, showing her the way.
 She crosses the road and is about to go back inside the building, but something prevents her limbs from taking any steps.

-“I sat on a bench, disoriented and ashamed, when the phone rings.
-And that’s when I tell my friend Sarah*,” Victoria says.
+“I sat on a bench, disoriented and ashamed, when the phone rang.
+And that’s when I told my friend Sarah*,” Victoria says.

 Her friend laughs, but Victoria fails to see what amuses her so much.

 “Sarah told me that’s just the way it is,” she explains.
 “She said that when she delivered her baby, there were people going in and out of the room all the time.
 Whoever got in, would take a peek at her privates.
 She also told me that if I was so sensitive, I should have requested a female doctor.”

 “What made her think that because it is common practice, it should simply be accepted?” she asks, before replying: “Internalised misogyny.”

 She plucks up courage, pays, and walks back towards the hospital gate, replaying the scene inside her head, as that pervading feeling of shame and humiliation walks away with her.
 She tries to block it out, along with the obsessive thoughts that the episode has triggered, pretending that it has never happened.